Weather Waves browser hijacker removal instructions

 What is Weather Waves?

-Weather Waves is advertised as a tool which allows users to check whether forecast directly from a new browser tab.
-It may look like a completely legitimate application, however, it is categorized as a browser hijacker.
-Like many other apps of this type Weather Waves is designed to promote address of a fake search engine by changing browser's settings.
-This app promotes weatherwaves.co.
-As a rule, browser hijackers operate as information tracking tools as well, they collect various browsing-related information.
-Apps like Weather Waves are called a potentially unwanted applications (PUAs) because people usually download and install them inadvertently.
+Weather Waves is advertised as allowing people to check weather forecasts directly from a new browser tab.
+This may seem to be a legitimate application, however, it is categorized as a browser hijacker.
+Like many other apps of this type, Weather Waves promotes the address of a fake search engine by changing browser settings.
+This app promotes weatherwaves.co in this way.
+Generally, browser hijackers also track information - they collect various browsing-related details.
+Apps such as Weather Waves are classified as potentially unwanted applications (PUAs), since people usually download and install them inadvertently.

-Weather Waves and many other browser hijackers promote fake search engines by modifying browser's settings such as address of a default search engine, homepage and new tab.
-This app sets them to weatherwaves.co and does not allow users to remove it from these settings as long as it is installed on a browser.
-Simply said, Weather Waves is designed to make sure that users would visit weatherwaves.co when they open a browser (new window), new tab and enter search queries into URL bar.
-Typically, the only way to stop a hijacked browser from opening address of a fake search engine on the aforementioned occasions is to uninstall a browser hijacker.
-Besides, most fake search engines do not generate any unique results.
-It is common that they either display results generated by some other, usually legitimate search engine or provide users with misleading results.
-If used, weatherwaves.co provides search results generated by Yahoo search engine (it redirects to search.yahoo.com).
-Another problem with browser hijackers is that most of them are designed to gather some information.
-Usually targeted information is geolocations, URLs of visited websites, entered search queries, IP addresses and other browsing data.
-However, some personal, confidential data may be targeted too.
-There is always a possibility that their developers could sell gathered information to third parties, potentially, cyber criminals who would misuse it to generate in other ways.
-It means that users who have apps like Weather Waves installed on a browser and/or operating system risk to become victims of identity theft, experience problems related to browsing safety, online privacy, and/or other issues.
-That is why such applications should never be installed.
+Weather Waves and many other browser hijackers promote fake search engines by modifying browser settings such as the address of the default search engine, homepage, and new tab.
+This app assigns them to weatherwaves.co and does not allow users to remove it from the settings as long as it is installed on the browser.
+In summary, Weather Waves forces users to visit weatherwaves.co when they open a browser (new window), new tab and enter search queries into the URL bar.
+Typically, the only way to stop a hijacked browser from opening the address of a fake search engine on the aforementioned occasions is to uninstall the hijacker.
+Furthermore, most fake search engines do not generate any unique results.
+Commonly, they display results generated by other, usually legitimate search engines, or provide misleading information.
+If used, weatherwaves.co provides search results generated by the Yahoo search engine (it simply redirects to search.yahoo.com).
+Most browser hijackers gather information such as geolocations, URLs of visited websites, entered search queries, IP addresses and other browsing data, however, personal, confidential data might also be targeted.
+Developers can sell the information to third parties (potentially, cyber criminals) who would misuse it to generate revenue in other ways.
+Therefore, users who have apps such as Weather Waves installed on browsers or operating systems risk becoming victims of identity theft, experiencing problems relating to browsing safety, online privacy, and other issues.
+Therefore, never install these applications.

 |Affected Browser Settings||Homepage, new tab URL, default search engine|